LABB News Archive 2003-2006

 This archive includes some of the more significant news items which have previously appeared on the What's New page.
-Some of these web-links will be out of date now, so if you find a later link, please let us know.
+These web-links are not regularly updated now and may well be out of date, so if you find a later link, please let us know.
 Some items (particularly those marked +) may be described in our Learning Links or Hot Topics pages.

 6/11/03 + Mark Ruskell MSP publishes GM Liability Bill Consultation Paper for Scottish Green Party.
 A similar Bill [126K] for England and Wales is being backed by Friends of the Earth - but see 26/3/04.